ralafferty/ralafferty.github.io/library.md

 #### *Plutarch's Lives*, 1st century

 > "Plutarch invented the novel as well as the biography in this.
 There were really fifty short-or-medium-length novels here (the degree of fiction can't be determined now), and they are good.
 He really invented narration as distinguished from rhetoric and a few other things.
-He was the world's best novelist (Balzac comes in second) and nineteen hundred years haven't done him any harm at all."&nbsp;[^whitaker79]
+He was the world's best novelist (Balzac comes in second) and nineteen hundred years haven't done him any harm at all." ---R.A.L.&nbsp;[^whitaker79]

 &middot;&nbsp;[wikipedia](http://en.wikipedia.org/wiki/Parallel_Lives)